Mijick/Timer/README.md

 <p>
     <h3>Control Timer state</h3>
     <p> Pause timers and resume them later without losing progress.
-Also allows to skip and cancel the progress. </p>
+It also allows to skip and cancel the progress. </p>
     <p> Take a look at the implementation details <a href="https://github.com/Mijick/Timer/wiki/Timer-State-Control">here</a>. </p>
     </p>
 </p>